-14.4 For coated sheets, if the building has an exposed eaves detail and is in an aggressive environment, or if there are corrosive conditions inside, a more durable specification of the reverse-side coating should be used.
+14.6 For coated sheets, if the building has an exposed eaves detail and is in an aggressive environment, or if there are corrosive conditions inside, a more durable specification of the reverse-side coating should be used.
+Alternatively, eaves edge corrosion of coated steel sheets can be minimised by overpainting.
 Details can be obtained from the Certificate holder.